 Optional: 2.5ml/½ level tsp ground chilli powder

-- Heat your mug of milk, add 1 level teaspoon of mix, sweeten to taste with stevia drops, xylitol or honey.
+- Heat your mug of milk, add 1 level teaspoon of mix, sweeten to taste with stevia drops, xylitol or honey and whisk with a fork for a second to mix.

 - Sprinkle with Ceylon cinnamon if you feel like it.